Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 They include rich product information, such as price, the merchant’s name, and a product image.

 Google creates these ads automatically by accessing the information from your e-commerce website, where you usually have your data feed.

-Once you run such a campaign, your ads are displayed to people who are already looking for the type of products you are offering.
+Once you run such a campaign, your ads are displayed to people already looking for the type of products you offer.

 Google Video Ads

 Similar to Google Display Ads, Video Ads also belong to interruption marketing (or outbound marketing).

 But they are a bit more annoying, in my opinion, which doesn’t mean they don’t work.

 For example, these days, I watched a video where the publisher overdid it a bit by allowing too many ad interruptions during his video.